bizkite-co/handterm/CONVENTIONS.md

 This is a React/TypeScript/Vite/Vitest/Palaywright website that is deployed to GitHub Pages.

+THIS APP IS A TUI (Text User Interface) and should not include _ANY BUTTONS_.
+HTML is used only for read-only ouput.
+All user actions should be keyboard driven.

 There is a server-side AWS API Gateway/Lambda backend defined in `/home/mstouffer/repos/handterm-proj/handterm-cdk` and a shared API endpoints in `src/shared/endpoints.json`.

 Check `pwd` to determine which project you're running CLI commands in.